paxdotdev/docs/src/reference-hardware-component-model.md

     <br />
 </div>

 Looking at Pax through this lens, _properties_ are component "inputs", while _settings_ are component "outputs".
-You can read more in the chapters [Properties & Settings](./start-key-concepts-properties-settings.md) and [Expressions](./start-key-concepts-expressions.md)
+The hierarchy of components is declared through the template of each component, traversed as a single combined tree by the Pax compiler & runtime.
+You can read more in the chapters [Properties & Settings](./start-key-concepts-properties-settings.md), [Expressions](./start-key-concepts-expressions.md), and [Templates](./start-key-concepts-templates.md)

 ---